-- Particle standard size: Based on13, this method uses standards of known size (usually 106 x diluted NIST Au nanoparticles of 60 nm).
+- Diameter: Based on14, this method uses standards of known size (usually 106 x diluted NIST Au nanoparticles of 60 nm).
 A calibration curve of dissolved Au standards needs to be measured as well and analysed first using the calibration tool (see earlier) so that sizes can be calculated from signal intensities.
 A certain signal intensity is selected as the one corresponding to the certified size.
-Nanocount then alters η so that the certified size indeed corresponds to the indicated signal intensity. - Particle standard number: Also based on13, this method uses standards of known number concentrations.
+Nanocount then alters η so that the certified size indeed corresponds to the indicated signal intensity. - mpp: Is exactly the same as the previous method, only a certified mass per particle needs to be given.
+This method may be more appropriate as the size method if the used particles do not have a spherical shape. - Number: Also based on14, this method uses standards of known number concentrations.
 Even though certified number concentration standards do not exist, NIST standards are sometimes used for this purpose.
 A calibration curve of dissolved Au standards is not required for this method.
-Nanocount alters η so that the certified number concentration indeed corresponds to the total signal frequency.
+Nanocount alters η so that the certified number concentration indeed corresponds to the total signal frequency. - Other: Allows for manually setting η determined any method the user has to its disposition.